jckarter/clay/doc/primitives-reference.md

 #### Integer types

 Signed and unsigned integer types are provided for sizes of 8, 16, 32, 64, and 128 bits.
 The signed types are named `Int8`, `Int16`, etc. and the unsigned types are named `UInt8` etc. Both sets of types correspond to the LLVM `i8`, `i16`, etc. types.
 (LLVM does not differentiate signed from unsigned types.)
 They also correspond to the C99 `<stdint.h>` `int8_t` etc. and `uint8_t` etc. typedefs.

+The compiler internally earmarks the unsigned integer type whose size corresponds to the size of pointer types, and uses that type as the return type for primitives that deal with indexing data structures.
+This document refers to that type as `SizeT`, although this alias name is not actually available from the `__primitives__` module.

 #### Floating-point types